FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 thing is that they have to run the rcm robot agent.
-Before that an rcm agent would be recognized by the platform you have to do the provisioning of the robot; you have to tell the platform the ``name`` of your robot and what will be his role, what he can do: we call this ``service logic`` (see `Create brains`_ to better understand the concept and how to create a service logic).
+Before that an rcm agent would be recognized by the platform you have to do the provisioning of the robot; you have to tell the platform the ``name`` of your robot and what will be its role, what it can do: we call this ``service logic`` (see `Create brains`_ to better understand the concept and how to create a service logic).
 You'll provide a new robot calling platform_instance in the rcm master